Flagler freshman introduces Obama at concussion summit

 And while her story is not uncommon, it was Bellucci who caught the eye of the White House, earning the chance to introduce President Obama at a recent summit on sports concussions.

-“(The White House) called my mom who actually works at my school and they were asking if I would just be there at this conference,” said Bellucci.
+“(The White House) called my mom, who actually works at my school, and they were asking if I would just be there at this conference,” Bellucci said.
 “A couple days before, they called me and told me they wanted me to speak and introduce the president.”

-“It was honestly the most awesome thing that could have happened for me,” said Bellucci.
-“Normally I’m terrified speaking in front of other people.
-But now I feel like I could handle anything.”
+“It was honestly the most awesome thing that could have happened for me,” Bellucci said.

-Bellucci’s career at Huntingtown High School in Maryland is full of accolades: three state championship appearances, four regional titles, three conference championships and individual honors like Athlete of the Year.
+Bellucci’s no stranger to success, though.
+Her career at Huntingtown High School in Maryland is full of accolades: three state championship appearances, four regional titles, three conference championships and individual honors like Athlete of the Year.
 Her story became known when a local reporter found out she would not continue her career at the college level.

-“I got picked first team All-Metropolitan Team and had to get my picture taken and was asked where I was playing next year,” said Bellucci.
+“I got picked first team All-Metropolitan Team and had to get my picture taken and was asked where I was playing next year,” Bellucci said.
 “Like a month later the reporter wound up doing an article on how concussions in women’s soccer are on the rise and asked me to be a focus for it.”

-“It’s not really heading the ball like most people think,” explained Bellucci, who had to turn down a scholarship to play soccer at Towson University in Maryland.
+“It’s not really heading the ball like most people think,” explained Bellucci, who turned down a scholarship to play soccer at Towson University in Maryland.
 “It’s misjudging when you go to head a ball with someone else and colliding heads or coming down and hitting your head on the ground.”

 Bellucci says she got her first concussion during her sophomore year and didn’t think it was a big deal.
 She played in a big game the following day and got her second.

-“It put me out of a school for a long time,” said Bellucci.
+“It put me out of a school for a long time,” Bellucci said.
 “I was really dizzy.
 I couldn’t remember things.
 I couldn’t focus.
 It gave me headaches.”